iotaledger/mam.js/examples/README.md

 ## API

-Demonstrates how to wrap the mam lib behind and API.
+Demonstrates how to wrap the mam lib behind an API.

 See [./api/index.js](./api/index.js) for more details.